 In this webinar, a grid operator will show how Redispatch 2.0 can be implemented in the distribution grid.
-The firm FGH GmbH will highlight how R&D services in the areas of electrical energy supply, systems technology, grid planning and operation, and the integration of renewable energies into the grid can be put into practice.
-The webinar will be moderated by Florian Gutekunst from TransnetBW GmbH, which operates the electricity transmission grid in the German state of Baden-Württemberg.
+The firm FGH GmbH will highlight how R&D services in the areas of electrical energy supply can be put into practice and EnBW will present its NETZliveX Redispatch 2.0 solution, which supports data exchange with Connect+ and DA/RE.
+The webinar will be moderated by TransnetBW GmbH.

 |Date||Tuesday, December 15, 2020|

 |Duration||ca. 60 minutes|